 Will my application still be reviewed if you receive any of my supporting materials (official transcripts, official test scores, and letters of recommendation) after the deadline?

-Official transcripts and official test scores received after the deadline will not have any negative impact on the review of your application, as long as the unofficial transcripts and test scores are provided in the online application by the deadline.
+Official transcripts and official TOEFL scores received after the deadline will not have any negative impact on the review of your application, as long as the unofficial transcripts and test scores are provided in the online application by the deadline.
 Letters of recommendation received after the deadline will still be attached to your application, but we cannot guarantee they will be seen by the Admissions Committee if they arrive after the review of applications has begun.

 When can I expect to find out the decision on my application?

 The EE department aims to issue all admission decisions to full-time PhD and MS applicants by the end of February.
-Part-time MS applicants can expect to receive the admission decision within four weeks after the application deadline.

 I’ve attended multiple post-secondary institutions.
 In what order should I list them on the application?